 - Alimony is not available to unmarried same-sex partners in North Carolina.
 Without an agreement to the contrary, one partners cannot compel his/her ex-partner to pay for his/her support/maintenance.
 Partnership agreements can provide for post-separation support, if appropriate, and can set out the conditions and time-frame that support will be paid (* see an attorney and tax professional for advice regarding the implications of paying/receiving post-separation support from a same sex ex-partner).

 - There are very few ways to compel a same-sex partner to vacate the shared residence, and “landlord/tenant” law may be applied (inappropriately) as the only available means to compel eviction.
 Same-sex partners should decide, in advance, who will move out, under what conditions, and in what time-frame if the relationship were to end.
 These agreements should be contained in a partnership agreement.

 - For unmarried same-sex couples, there is no recognized “marital share” in “personal property” like furniture, electronics, and pets.
 These items should be discussed in a partnership agreement.
 Ask a family law attorney for partnership agreements samples that show how this can be addressed so one of you doesn’t lose everything if you break up.

-Consult with an attorney at Haas Tharrington, P.A. to learn more about the types of partnership agreements and possible ramifications of, and options concerning, your current or anticipated same-sex marriage and/or “divorce” (separation).
+Consult with an attorney at Haas & Associates, P.A. to learn more about the types of partnership agreements and possible ramifications of, and options concerning, your current or anticipated same-sex marriage and/or “divorce” (separation).